Exabyte-io/documentation/docs/tutorials/band-structure.md

 <img data-gifffer="/images/BandStep4.gif" />

-# Monitoring status
+# Monitor status

 As each unit is being executed, you can monitor progress in real-time by viewing both standard output and the graph of the total energy convergence on the "Status" tab.

 <img data-gifffer="/images/BandStep5.gif" />

-# Examining Results
+# Examine Results

 When both units are complete, switching to the Results tab and the sub-tab for the final execution unit will show the band structure of silicon as a function of the special k-point paths chosen.